 What We Do

-- Programming – over 2300 free public programs each year for all ages – education, art, dance, music, history, horticulture, fitness, wildlife, and natural history.
+- Programming – over 300 dynamic, free, year-round public programs each year for all ages in education, art, dance, music, history, horticulture, fitness, wildlife, and natural history.
 We provide in-person programming and online resources.

 - Fund Supplemental Gardening Staff and Supplies – to assist in the upkeep and beautification

-- Support Special Projects in the Park – to retain and improve the park’s usability
+- Support Special Projects – to retain and improve Fort Tryon Park’s usability

 Fort Tryon Park Founders